 My paintings investigate ephemeral language and geometric abstraction.
-They contain written lists, diagrammed into highly chromatic color structures.
+They contain written lists, mapped into urgently chromatic structures.
 These panels might be called illuminated lexicons of 21st century life.

 Written in these paintings are collections of ambient found language from street signs, email, user agreements, packaging, news reports, and other sources.
-From the relentless flow of information surrounding us, I collect words to use as the DNA for generative forms.
-Each panel is a slate, on which penciled and inked text and notations accompany geometric configurations of acrylic gouache paint.
-I print columns of letters and code them into corresponding columns and rows of painted geometry.
-In some paintings the same text is coded in more than one way.
-Different visual elements—color, mark, shape, division—yield tiled structures, linear networks, and other visual systems.
+From the relentless flow of information surrounding us, I collect words, sort them into themed lists, and diagram the lists into generative forms.
+Each panel is essentially a slate, on which penciled and inked text and notations accompany gridded configurations of acrylic gouache paint.
+In some paintings the same text is coded in two different ways.
+Simple visual elements accumulate to make complex systems.
+Process unifies paintings variously containing tiled structures, linear networks, color gradients, and clusters of dots.

 These works originated with small studies on graph paper in my datebook, made while riding the subway.
 To escape my habits of composition, I played games with numbers, randomness, and, finally, words.
 The written and visual results had a crazy logic and optical complexity that I'm still pursuing two decades later.

 I find lists inherently lyrical.
 The words in these paintings reflect how things are, in my life and in the world.
-Some lists document a journey or record scraps of texted conversation.
+Some lists document a journey or record intimate conversation.
 Some are catalogs: as of acronyms, names of streets, and bird species.
-Others are rosters of related fragments from disparate sources: mismatched strings of instructions, guarantees, warnings.
+Others collate related fragments from disparate sources: strings of assorted instructions, guarantees, warnings.
 The lists are artifacts of twenty-first century culture.
 These mismatched lexicons of contemporary language often make sense in some non-linear, even ridiculous way.
 In vernacular scraps, I find absurdity, hints of narrative, and statements of truth.